bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

     ```

-At this point you should be able to deploy the application to the cluster and test the interface per the examples substituting port `8080` with `8888`.
+At this point you should be able to test the interface per the examples substituting port `8080` with `8888`.

 For example: